 Get involved with the Women’s Center

 Student-parents should visit Parenting @ UNC for detailed information on the resources available to support Carolina families.
-You can find detailed information about about family leave for students at the bottom of this page.
+You can find detailed information about family leave for students at the bottom of this page.

 The Green Zone program “train[s] members of the Carolina community to know more about the issues and concerns faced by military affiliated students and to identify individuals who are available to assist this population.”